egmavis/FastAPI/README.md

 # FastAPI
-This is a repo demonstrating continuous delivery of a Fast API (IDS 706 Project 2)
+This is a repo demonstrating continuous delivery of a Fast API on AWS (IDS 706 Project 2)